followmyutopia/devextreme-documentation/concepts/05 Widgets/List/03 Data Binding/05 Simple Array/10 ArrayStore.md

 ---

 Data kept in an **ArrayStore** can be processed in the [DataSource](/api-reference/30%20Data%20Layer/DataSource '/Documentation/ApiReference/Data_Layer/DataSource/').
 Its purpose is similar to that of the [Query](/concepts/30%20Data%20Layer/5%20Data%20Layer/6%20Query%20Concept.md '/Documentation/Guide/Data_Layer/Data_Layer/#Query_Concept'), but **DataSource** provides wider capabilities.
-For example, the **DataSource** can map objects from the array that underlies the **ArrayStore**, as shown in the following code where the resulting objects match the [default item template](/api-reference/10%20UI%20Widgets/dxList/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxList/Default_Item_Template/').
+For example, the **DataSource** can map objects from the array that underlies the **ArrayStore**, as shown in the following code:

 ---
 #####jQuery